-Do you remember when your child first started coloring?
+Do you remember when you first started coloring?

 You may remember using jumbo crayons and pencils when you first learned how to color or write your name.
 You may be surprised to learn that handwriting experts and occupational therapists don’t recommend them.
-Jumbo crayons and pencils are actually age appropriate for toddlers to use!
+Jumbo crayons, pencils, and chalk are actually age-appropriate for toddlers to use!

 It makes a lot of sense when you think about it.
 Toddlers use their whole arm to move the pencil or crayon.
 They hold it in a fist and use all of the muscles in their arm to make the marks on the paper.

-As children begin to develop improved fine motor skills, they use their wrist and fingers to move the pencil or crayon.
+As children begin to develop improved fine motor skills, they use their wrists and fingers to move the pencil or crayon.
 This is the natural development of shoulder stability.
 Between the age of three and four, they should be resting their arm on the table and using the small muscles of their hand to do the work.